Countertop Buffet Warmer Buyers' Guide

 Heat Source

 Portable food warmers use one of three heat source options.
 The most common is electric heat.
 These models can only be used where they can be plugged in, but are great for providing even, uniform heat across the bottoms of food pans.
 The heat is usually transferred to the food pan through a stainless steel or aluminum base.
 The electric heat models give the user control over the temperature with heat levels or thermostatic controls.
+Another option is an induction warmer, which utilizes electromagnetic energy to heat the pan directly rather than the surface of the unit.
+"Induction is individually controlled," Raoul Cervantes, Consultant Service Sales Manager at Hatco, told KaTom.
+"Each pan has its own controller, allowing you to maintain proper temperatures for different products."
+Explore the difference between induction warmers and chafing dishes here

 Another option for heat is chafing fuel cans.
 The buffet warmers that use these are usually round or square, with room for one or more chafing canisters.
 These canisters can use liquid or gel fuel to produce a flame.
 The food warmer will usually include built-in wind guards to prevent the flame from being extinguished accidentally when used outdoors.